i3dsymposium/i3dsymposium.github.io/2025/sponsors.md

 sponsors_definition:
   - level: ID of the level of sponsorship (for CSS, defines size, in i3d.scss)
-    single_column: Makes this set of entries single column instead of 3 columns if only one entry.
-Mainly intended for venue (and platinum if only one)
     members: # List of members
       - name: Name of the company (Only used in the "alt" of the img tag)
         image: Image to show for this sponsor